-Donia Jarrar is a Palestinian-American composer, pianist and multimedia artist whose work spans the genres of classical, electronic, experimental and pop music.
-As a former refugee of war born to a Palestinian father and an Egyptian-Greek mother, who grew up between Kuwait, Egypt, the West Bank, and the United States, her personal experiences have strongly shaped her compositional voice, leading her to explore the universal themes of memory, identity politics, exile, displacement, and cultural narrative.
+Dr. Donia Jarrar is an Arab and Muslim-American composer, pianist, scholar and interdisciplinary artist.
+Her music spans the genres of classical, electronic, experimental and pop, with improvisation as a key element of her performance practice.
+Born to a Palestinian father and an Egyptian-Greek mother, who grew up between Kuwait, Egypt, the West Bank, and the United States, her personal experiences have strongly shaped her compositional voice, leading her to explore themes of intergenerational memory, trauma, identity, exile, displacement, and cultural narrative in her work.

 She received her Doctor of Musical Arts and Master of Musical Arts degrees from the University of Michigan.